top of page

 INDICATOR SPECIES

-The Lacandon Rainforest represents less than 1% of the national territory and concentrates more than 20% of the country's biodiversity.
+The Lacandona Rainforest represents less than 1% of the national territory and concentrates more than 20% of the country's biodiversity.
 In addition, it is the most important water catchment area in the Mexican portion of the Usumacinta basin.
-The Lacandon Rainforest is also the last refuge for many emblematic and endangered species such as the scarlet macaw, the jaguar, the tapir and the white-lipped peccary.
+The Lacandona Rainforest is also the last refuge for many emblematic and endangered species such as the scarlet macaw, jaguar, tapir and the white-lipped peccary.

 Our objective is to understand the condition of both ecosystems and populations of indicator species, both terrestrial and aquatic, in order to evaluate and, where appropriate, adjust the conservation actions that are implemented, as well as to identify threats in order to act in an informed and early manner.